quicwg/multipath/draft-ietf-quic-multipath.md

 Connection ID.
 If the sender stops tracking sent packets with retired Connection ID, these would be spuriously marked as lost.
-To avoid such performance issue without keeping retired Connection ID state, an endhost should first stop sending packets with the to-be-retired Connection ID, then wait for all in-flight packets to be either acknowledged or marked as lost, and finally retire the Connection ID.
+To avoid such performance issue without keeping retired Connection ID state, an endpoint should first stop sending packets with the to-be-retired Connection ID, then wait for all in-flight packets to be either acknowledged or marked as lost, and finally retire the Connection ID.